208A Syllabus

 Class Attendance and Class Discussion (25% of grade)

-Attendance is required not optional.
-If you need to miss a class meeting please let me know beforehand.
+Attendance is required, not optional.
+If you need to miss a class meeting, please let me know beforehand.
 It is part of your professional socialization to commit to attending class meetings and to inform me when that’s not possible (if only as a point of courtesy).
-The informal part of participation will be gauged by your contribution to our class discussion in the form of questions, comments, suggestions, wonderings, problems.
+The informal aspect of participation will be gauged by your contributions to our class discussion, in the form of questions, comments, suggestions, wonderings, and problems.

 Weekly Data Analysis Exercises (25% of grade)

-These will be short weekly assignments in which I will ask you to take a (small) social network data set of your choice and compute some of the basic statistics or implement some of the techniques that we covered the week before.
+These will be short weekly assignments in which I will ask you to take a (small) social network dataset of your choice and compute some basic statistics or implement some of the techniques we covered the previous week.
 They will be due on Sunday at the end of each week.
-What you submit will take the form of a file containing the code and results from your analysis (typically an R Markdown file).
-These will not be graded, but will just be counted as submitted or not submitted.
+What you submit will be a file containing the code and results of your analysis (typically an R Markdown file).
+These will not be graded; they will simply be counted as submitted or not submitted.

 Final Data Analysis Paper (50% of grade)

 The basic goal here is for you to end up with something that could be useful to you at the end of the day.
-Hopefully a basic data exercise that can be the basis of a longer substantive paper or as a standalone research note.
+Hopefully, a basic data exercise that can serve as the basis for a longer substantive paper or as a standalone research note.

-This will be a 2500 to 5000 word (single-spaced, Times New Roman Font, 12pt, 1in margins) write-up of a data analysis, including some type of network data and/or some kind of network analytic technique (to be discussed and cleared by me).
-The data source can be obtained from a public repository of network data, or it could be network data that you already have access to or collected yourself.
+This will be a 2500 to 5000-word (single-spaced, Times New Roman Font, 12pt, 1in margins) write-up of a data analysis, including some type of network data and/or some kind of network analytic technique (to be discussed and cleared by me).
+The data source can be obtained from a public network data repository, or from network data you already have access to, or that you collected yourself.